We are delighted to announce CoderDojo Coolest Projects 2014 is open to all dojos

-You are all invited to the Coolest Projects Awards which will be held at Dublin City University in June 2014.
+You are all invited to the Coolest Projects Awards which will be held at Dublin City University on the 7th of June 2014.
 To join this award cermony you need to take what you are learning at CoderDojo to a new creative level and build your own project.

 This event is all about the participants and we have a great day of celebration lined up.
 Every level is welcome and rewarded.
 So its now your time to come up with an idea you are passionate about and want to develop.
 Then register your cool idea under one of following categories

 At CoderDojo we are all about cool and allowing you showoff your cool ideas.
 So first and most importantly you will receive the CoderDojo Coolest Project Belt for presenting your project.
 This belt is recognition for everything you have learned and achieved in CoderDojo during the past year.